 Forestry students have been retreating to the woods for over 70 summers, gaining first-hand knowledge no classroom lecture can match.
 And while many schools are scaling back their summer camp programs, Purdue has expanded the program to include students majoring in fisheries and aquatic sciences and wildlife.

-Scenes from FNR 370 located to the right, gives you a quick view of the experiences you will gain: hands on outdoor lab work, introduction to equipment and building relationships with fellow classmates.
+Scenes from the summer practicum located to the right, gives you a quick view of the experiences you will gain: hands on outdoor lab work, introduction to equipment and building relationships with fellow classmates.
 Also view article sharing Summer Practicum impact of FNR student to staff member: Coming Full Circle with the Natural Resources Summer Practicum.

-View FNR Facebook for more photos from the Summer Practicum course.
+View FNR Facebook for more photos from Summer Practicum.

 Please call the Department of Forestry and Natural Resources Office of Student Services at 765-494-3591 to schedule a visit.